BaoAdrian/Tic-Tac-Toe/README.md

 <p> For the purpose of simplification and readablity, the two View Controllers in queston for this section will be named FirstViewController and SecondViewController respectively. </p>

 <p>
-  For this application, the data that needed to be passed from FirstViewController to SecondViewController originated from user input entered into one or two UITextFields, depending on which game mode the user selected (i.e. name of player one and/or player two).
+  For this application, the data that needed to be passed from FirstViewController to SecondViewController originated from input entered into UITextField(s).
+The number of UITextFields is determined by which game mode the user wanted to play.
 </p>

 <p>